sebak/security-demo/README.md

 5 - Secure resources with annotations

+6 - Understand CSRF

-6- and more others thing
+7- and more others thing